 This is fiction.
 Coker offers a wide selection of online classes over the summer, so you can study from anywhere with an internet connection.
 These online classes use Blackboard, the same learning management system that most of your in-seat or hybrid classes use for sharing syllabi, collecting assignments, or hosting discussion forums.

 On-campus summer housing is also available for students taking a minimum of three credits during May Interim and Summer Term.
-Housing is available at a rate of $175/week, with special housing scholarships available.
-Housing requests and scholarship applications should be submitted by May 1, 2018.
+Housing is available at a rate of $175/week, with special housing accommodations available.
+Housing requests should be submitted by May 1, 2019.

 Statement #3: Summer classes can help you graduate on time.